-Tazemetostat is an investigational drug that kills cancer cells by stopping a gene called EZH2 from working.
+Tazemetostat kills cancer cells by stopping a gene called EZH2 from working.
 EZH2 affects how two other genes, INI1 and SMARCA4, work in cells.
-Tazemetostat has been shown to slow the growth of or kill cancer cells that don't contain the INI1 or SMARCA4 genes.
+Tazemetostat has been shown to slow the growth of or kill cancer cells that don’t contain the INI1 or SMARCA4 genes.

 The purpose of this study is to evaluate the safety and effectiveness of tazemetostat in synovial sarcomas that have continued to grow or came back despite prior therapy and in advanced cancers lacking the INI1 or SMARCA4 genes.
 Tazemetostat is taken orally (by mouth).